Keith-koki77/alx-system_engineering-devops/0x00-shell_basics/README.md

-#!/bin/bash
-pwd - it prints the current directory
+script that prints the absolute path name for the current working directory